Asymptotic Normality for Multivariate Random Forest Estimators: Conclusion

+Random forests and tree-based methods form an important part of of an applied data analysis toolkit.
+In this paper, we studying the covariance between random forest estimates at several points.
+We develop a novel construction of a directed acyclic graph that keeps track of the splitting probabilities when knowledge of one point is known (Propositions~\ref{prop:value-bounds} and \ref{prop:2-bound}).
+As part of the proof, we establish stability properties of a class of splitting rules (see Proposition \ref{prop:split-stability-sufficient}).
+We also identify (Proposition~\ref{prop:terminal-node-probability}) $M(x, \bar x)$, which (roughly) captures the likelihood of two points belonging to the same terminal node, as a key quantity in controlling the off-diagonal term of the covariance matrix of the multivariate random forest.

-This paper provides the a theoretical basis for performing inferences on functionals of target function (e.g., a heterogeneous treatment effect) when the functional is based on values of the target function at multiple points in the feature space.
+In this way, this paper provides the a theoretical basis for performing inferences on functionals of target function (e.g., a heterogeneous treatment effect) when the functional is based on values of the target function at multiple points in the feature space.
 Specifically, we show that the covariance vanishes in the limit relative to the variance, and provide heuristics on the size of the correlation in finite samples.

-There are a couple interesting avenues for future work: the first is to extend our framework to cover categorical or discrete-valued features.
+We close with discussing a couple avenues for future research.
+The first is extending our framework to cover categorical or discrete-valued features.
 Here, new assumptions would be required in order to maintain the guarantee that node sizes are ``not too small.''
-Another direction is to use our bounds---with possible improvements---on the covariance matrix of the underlying $U$-statistic and leverage recent results \cite{chernozhukov2017,chen2018} in order to provite finite sample bounds.
-This would provide a more sound theoretical underpinning of our heuristics.
+Second, our bounds---after potential improvements---on the covariance matrix of the random forest may be used with the recent results of \cite{chernozhukov2017,chen2018} in order to provide finite sample Gaussian approximations.
+This would provide a sounder theoretical underpinning of for our heuristics, and increase the usefulness of this paper for practitioners.